‘Trusting in God; Growing in Wisdom’

 Whitegate school holds a place very close to my heart, and I want to work to help make sure that it can be the best school it can be, and to give opportunities for all the children in our school community to thrive educationally, socially, emotionally and spiritually, learning about the love the of God.

-MR I JOHNSON
+MR IAN JOHNSON

 Since 2013 I have had between 1 and 3 children attending Whitegate at any one time.
 I have seen many changes and improvements over this time and with my youngest attending until she starts high school in 2026, I am excited to be a part of continuing this good work.